socketry/async/README.md

 ## Usage

-`Async::Reactor` is the top level IO reactor, and runs `Async::Task`s asynchronously.
-The reactor itself is not thread-safe, so you'd typically have one reactor per thread.
+`Async::Reactor` is the top level IO reactor, and runs multiple tasks asynchronously.
+The reactor itself is not thread-safe, so you'd typically have [one reactor per thread or process](https://github.com/socketry/async-container).

 An `Async::Task` runs using a `Fiber` and blocking operations e.g. `sleep`, `read`, `write` yield control until the operation can succeed.